2025 Antivirus Rankings

 Who is AVG for?

-- For novice users – the free version provides basic protection, and the interface is simple and intuitive.
+- For beginners – the free version provides basic protection, and the interface is simple and intuitive.

-For those with older computers – AVG runs smoothly and does not slow down the system.
+For those with older computers – AVG runs smoothly and doesn’t slow down the system.

-McAfee is one of the most recognizable antivirus brands in the world—though it must be said that one reason for this is that it often comes pre-installed on new computers.
+McAfee is one of the most recognizable antivirus brands in the world—though it must be said that one reason for this is that it is often preinstalled on new computers.

-McAfee is a true all-in-one package: antivirus, firewall, password manager, and even an online identity protection tool.
-McAfee is an effective antivirus—good in this respect, although compared to the competition, it can be more demanding on computing power—it can slow down older computers.
-McAfee will appeal to people who prefer to have a comprehensive package in one application and do not want to use separate programs for different computer protection functions.
+McAfee is a true all-in-one suite: antivirus, firewall, password manager, and even a tool for protecting your online identity.
+McAfee is an effective antivirus—it performs well in this regard, though compared to the competition, it can be more taxing on system resources and may slow down older computers.
+McAfee will appeal to those who prefer a comprehensive suite in a single application and don’t want to use separate programs for various computer security functions.

 Who is McAfee for?

-- For business users – a comprehensive package with identity protection, firewall, and password manager.
+- For business users – a comprehensive package featuring identity protection, a firewall, and a password manager.

-- For users who want everything in one place —complete protection and additional tools in a single package.
+- For users who want it all in one —comprehensive protection and additional tools in a single package.

 Norton

-Norton is an antivirus with a long tradition – many users still associate it with the 1990s.
-Today, the brand operates under the name Norton 360 and offers a very rich set of features.
+Norton is an antivirus program with a long history—many users still associate it with the 1990s.
+Today, the brand operates under the name Norton 360 and offers a very comprehensive set of features.
 In addition to antivirus protection, it includes a firewall, VPN, cloud backup, and even Darknet monitoring for data leaks.
-Norton performs very well in effectiveness tests – it blocks most threats before they can cause any damage.
+Norton performs exceptionally well in effectiveness tests—it blocks most threats before they can cause any damage.

-As for its weaknesses, the package is quite heavy and expensive compared to the competition.
-Older computers may experience performance drops.
+As for its drawbacks, the package is quite heavy and expensive compared to the competition.
+Older computers may experience a drop in performance.

 Who is Norton for?

-- For those who want maximum security and extensive additional tools, but don't care about the price, Norton is quite expensive.
+- For those who want maximum security and a wide range of additional features but aren’t concerned about the price, Norton is quite expensive.

 Kaspersky

-Kaspersky has been recognized as one of the most effective antivirus programs for years, often ranking high in independent laboratory tests.
-It provides excellent protection against viruses, ransomware, and phishing.
-The Safe Money module provides additional security for online payments.
-The program does not put a heavy load on the system.
+For years, Kaspersky has been recognized as one of the most effective antivirus programs—it frequently ranks highly in tests conducted by independent laboratories.
+It offers excellent protection against viruses, ransomware, and phishing.
+The Safe Money module provides additional security during online payments.
+At the same time, the program does not put a heavy load on the system.

-There has been a lot of controversy surrounding Kaspersky—due to the company's Russian origins, some countries (e.g., the US) recommend caution when using this software.
+There has been a lot of controversy surrounding Kaspersky—due to the company’s Russian origins, some countries (such as the U.S.) recommend exercising caution when using this software.

 Who is Kaspersky for?

-- For families – comprehensive parental controls and online payment protection.
+- For families – advanced parental controls and online payment protection.

-- For gamers and multimedia users – it runs smoothly and does not burden the system.
+- For gamers and multimedia users – it runs smoothly and doesn't slow down your system.

-Bitdefender – a modern shield in the background
+Bitdefender – a modern shield running in the background

-Bitdefender is a Romanian antivirus program that has been receiving good reviews in independent tests for several years.
-This is due to its high effectiveness in detecting threats, modern interface, additional modules such as anti-phishing, camera and microphone protection, as well as a secure browser for online banking.
-However, the full version can be expensive, and installation takes a little more time.
+Bitdefender is a Romanian antivirus program that has been receiving positive reviews in independent tests for several years.
+This is due to its high effectiveness in detecting threats, a modern interface, additional modules such as anti-phishing, camera and microphone protection, as well as a secure browser for online banking.
+However, the full version can be expensive, and installation takes a bit longer.

-Trend Micro is a solution that stands out particularly for its protection against ransomware – one of the biggest threats in recent years.
-It achieves very good results in blocking malicious software that encrypts files.
-In addition, it has a simple interface and is easy to use.
-Sometimes it can be annoyingly hyperactive and block some legitimate applications (false alarms) – the best antivirus programs handle this a little better.
+Trend Micro is a solution that stands out particularly for its protection against ransomware—one of the biggest threats in recent years.
+It performs very well at blocking file-encrypting malware.
+Plus, it has a simple interface and is easy to use.
+It can sometimes be annoyingly overzealous and block some legitimate applications (false positives)—the best antivirus programs handle this a bit better.

-Panda Security is a Spanish cybersecurity company that has been operating since the 1990s and has gained popularity thanks to its unusual approach to system protection.
-Unlike many competing programs, Panda has focused on cloud-based architecture from the outset, moving some of the threat detection and analysis processes outside the user's computer.
-As a result, the program does not burden the system as much as traditional antivirus programs, while still being able to respond to new viruses in near real time.
-Potentially suspicious files are compared and analyzed in the cloud, where artificial intelligence algorithms recognize whether a given file is safe.
-A similar mechanism is also used, for example, by ESET, described above.
+Panda Security is a Spanish cybersecurity company that has been in business since the 1990s and has gained popularity thanks to its unique approach to system protection.
+Unlike many competing programs, Panda has relied on a cloud-based architecture from the start, meaning it moved some of the threat detection and analysis processes outside the user’s computer.
+As a result, the program doesn’t burden the system as much as traditional antivirus software, while still being able to respond to new viruses practically in real time.
+Potentially suspicious files are compared and analyzed in the cloud, where artificial intelligence algorithms determine whether a given file is safe.
+A similar mechanism is also used, for example, by ESET, as described above.

-At the same time, Panda has slightly fewer business features than competing programs (e.g., McAfee and Norton offer more extensive tools for businesses).
+At the same time, Panda offers slightly fewer business features than its competitors (for example, McAfee and Norton provide more comprehensive tools for businesses).

 Avast

-Avast is used by millions of people around the world, and its biggest advantages are simplicity and reliability.
-Even the free version offers fairly solid protection, detecting viruses, ransomware, and phishing.
-The premium version adds a VPN and system cleaning tools.
+Avast is used by millions of people around the world, and its biggest strengths are its simplicity and reliability.
+Even the free version offers fairly robust protection, detecting viruses, ransomware, and phishing attempts.
+The premium version adds a VPN and system cleanup tools.

 Avast has been criticized in the past for selling user data to marketing companies.
-Since then, its privacy policy has been improved, although user comments show that this has not been forgotten.
+Since then, its privacy policy has been revised, though user comments suggest that this has not been forgotten.

 Antivirus software – which one is the best?

-We hope that this ranking of paid antivirus programs will help you make your decision.
-To choose an antivirus program for your computer, browse the available offers in the Antivirus category at Key-Soft.pl.
+We hope this ranking of paid antivirus programs will help you make a decision.
+To choose an antivirus program for your computer, browse the available options in the Antivirus category at Key-Soft.pl.